-The Project does not lie within a Conservation Area of the (CVMSHCP).
+The Project lies within the CVMSHCP fee, but does not lie within a Conservation Area of the (CVMSHCP).
 Additionally, the site is not located immediately adjacent to a Conservation Area of the plan and is therefore, not subject to Plan requirements regarding lands adjoining Conservation Areas.
 The Project is required as a standard condition to comply with and pay the relevant CVMHSCP development impact fee.